 Business Administration provides you with knowledge about the function of companies and other organisations as well as their role in society.
 Issues covered are useful for work in companies, both in the private and the public sector, as well as for non-profit organisations.

-It gives you an overview of the main areas in business, and at the same time gives you possibility to specialise within one of the main areas: Financial analysis and calculation, Management/Organisation, Marketing, or Accounting and financial control.
-The ability to solve problems analytically and critical thinking are important elements in all areas covered.
+The subject gives you an overview of the main areas in business, and at the same time gives you possibility to specialise within one of the main areas: Financial Analysis and Calculation, Management/Organisation, Marketing, or Accounting and Financial Control.
+Critical thinking and the ability to solve problems analytically are important elements in all areas covered.

 Management/Organisation deals with leadership, control and organising in companies and other organisations.
 The interplay between the individual, group and organisation are fundamental aspects here.
 Project management and change are other vital topics covered, as well as issues regarding company- and organisational culture.

 Marketing analyses how markets work and how best to handle the flow of goods and services to consumers.
 In a broad sense marketing thus regards communication and impact.
 Issues such as brands, consumer behaviour, market surveys and marketing strategies are other topics that are covered.

 Accounting deals with how financial information can be compiled to measure and follow up the performance of the business and how information in accounting systems can be used as data for control and decision-making.
 Issues regarding companies’ external accounting, financial control and auditing as well as financial company analysis are other important topics to be covered.